uio-ccse/computational-essay-showroom/_build/essays/exampleessays/earthtunnel/FallingThroughTheEarth.md

 We saw earlier that gravity is almost constant close to the surface, which can also be seen here.
 This near constant gravity near the surface is what makes our velocity change so linearly between the sharper turns.

-## Summary and Conclusion
+### Summary and Conclustion

 Using our model of a perfectly spherical Earth with a density given by the Preliminary Reference Earth Model, with no air resistance and no rotation we found that we would fall through the entire Earth in 38 minutes and 10 seconds, reaching a top speed of 9,920 m/s along the way.
-These results are similar to published results: see, for example, Klotz (2015).

 We saw that we would fall back and forth, reaching the same height each time.
 Our model also showed that acceleration would initially increase a little before decreasing nearly linearly while falling towards the center.

 These are, of course, estimates.
 A more accurate picture of a fall through the Earth could include a more accurate density model, air resistance, the coriolis effect or an earth that is not perfectly spherical.
 Even though you will probably not be falling through the Earth at any time soon, these calculations can be useful in other places.
 If one wanted to fly a spacecraft into a gaseous planet, one would have to look at how it would fall under the variable gravity while moving through the gases.
 One might even want to dig through other celestial objects, like moons or asteroids, where these kinds of calculations could be useful.

-## References, Sources, and Inspiration
+### Sources and Inspiration

 Preliminary Reference Earth Model - http://ds.iris.edu/ds/products/emc-prem/